ralch/blog.ralch.com/content/tutorial/golang-tools-refactoring.md

 - A range of the form `for x, _ = range v {...}` will be simplified to `for x = range v {...}`.
 - A range of the form `for _ = range v {...}` will be simplified to `for range v {...}`.

-To define speficied rewrite rule the `-r` flag must be used.
+To define specified rewrite rule the `-r` flag must be used.
 It should be in the following format:

 ```